-If the page size limit, referred as MaxPageSize in the Active Directory installation, is configured with a non default value (other than 1000), an additional step must be performed for this feature to work correctly.
+If the page size limit, referred as MaxPageSize in the Active Directory installation, is configured with a value other than the default value (other than 1000), an additional step must be performed for this feature to work correctly.
 The value can be viewed using the ntdsutil utility.
 The following parameter must be set in the AuthorizationDomain.properties file.
 The parameter must be set to the actual value of MaxPageSize.
 For example: